aspose-html/Aspose.HTML-Documentation/content/net/getting-started/_index.md

 By fulfilling the first goal, we have achieved that our API is similar to those used by modern browsers, which means that our API is well structured and described.

 The example of fulfilling the second goal can be seen in Converter API.
-On the one hand, you can convert {{%XHTML%}}, {{%EPUB%}}, MHTML or SVG to many output formats with just one line of code.
+On the one hand, you can convert HTML, {{%XHTML%}}, {{%EPUB%}}, MHTML or SVG to many output formats with just one line of code.

 {{< highlight csharp >}}